aaronr/pong/README.md

 `https://<username>.github.io/pong`

+If you are not seeing the pong game at the URL above (i.e. swapping in your username for the <username> placeholder above), then it could be that git pages have not been initialized for your new account.
+If this is the case try to edit one of the files (any file) in the repoisitory... something as simple as adding a space to one of the files should do.
+Once you make a single edit to any file... try to visit the URL for your pong game again... hopefully that will get the URL working.
+Sometimes it takes a few minutes to propogate... so get some coffee and come back and try again in 5 minutes!

 After you play the game for a few minutes to see some of the features it will be time to dive in!

 ## Read over the index.html file